asrhou/NATMI/README.md

 |Barcode3|Cell-type2|
 |...|...|

-## Other usage of NATMI

-[might need better wording but see if you can follow.
-I think that is a way better flow of we do that and will help to keep the main workflow easier to explain and more central yet providing a powerfull alternative. also try adding some more links in places like 'as described' and alike. thanks!]

-Since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') it allows NATMI to construct and visualize network of interactions other than those in connectomeDB2020.
-This option can also be particularly useful for users who wish to explore specific to their species interactions or cell-cell communication in other than the 21 default species (see [supported species](#supported-species)).
-Here, we briefly describe **required data and formats**.

-Similarly to the pre-compiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx and using the name specified using argument '--signalType'.
-The data file should be in a two-column with the **first column** representing **ligands** and the **second column** representing **receptors**.
-User-specified count matrix files should be in one of the following formats: csv, tsv, txt, xls or xlsx.
-Since NATMI directly proceeds to constructing and visualizing interacting networks from these data, **any matching IDs** between the count and interaction files are supported.
-For **single cell data**, the user needs to provide a **metafile** with the mapping between each cell in the dataset and a cell-type label (as described.)

-**Note:** With this workflow NATMI skips gene homology matching for the interacting pairs, so users should aim to provide interactions specific to the species they wish to explore.
-If such interactions are not avaialable, for the supported species users should use a deafult workflow (as previously described).
-If the users wish to explore unsupported species, ligand-receptor interactions from a non-matching species can alternatvely be used (for example, connectomeDB2020 interactions could be stored in lrdbs folder under a different name and provided as a user-supplied database), yet users should understand the potential limmitations.

-Further, this functionality could be also potentially applied to construct and visualize networks of any type of binary interaction data (**NOT tested**).
+### Supported Species

+ConnectomeDB2020 ligand-receptor interactions are primarily human-specific, but NATMI can also support the usage of our database for an additional 20 species including mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
+To run NATMI on other species using ConnectomeDB2020, the homologs of interacting pairs from the HomoloGene Database are extracted.
+All supported species can be listed by running ExtractEdges.py with '-h' argument and then a supported species can be specified by using '--species [species_name]' argument.

+**Note**: Since some reported ligand-receptor pairs in connectomeDB2020 might be human specific only, always check the literature to verify if a reported edge is valid for other analyzed species.

+### Supported IDs

+By default, NATMI uses official gene symbols to represent ligands and receptors in all output files.
+For human and mouse, additional gene identifiers (provided in the user-supplied gene/protein abundance data and specified by the argument '--idType') are supported: **HGNC ID, MGI ID, Entrez gene ID, Ensembl gene ID, UniProt ID**.
+For that, NATMI first converts these IDs to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files.
+If multiple IDs are associated with the same symbol, the expression levels of these IDs are summed up as the total expression level of the corresponding gene symbol.

 ## Command Line Utilities

 NATMI is a python-based tool (see [software requirements](#download-and-installation)) to construct cell-to-cell ligand-receptor communication networks from multiomics data.
-It works with user-specified gene/protein abundance matrix files or can be used to explore Tabula Muris, Tabula Muris Senis] and FANTOM5 cell atlas (see [required data](#expression-data)).
+It works with user-specified gene/protein abundance matrix files or can be used to explore Tabula Muris, Tabula Muris Senis and FANTOM5 cell atlas (see [required data](#expression-data)).

 Path to NATMI scripts has to be specified or the following commands can be run from the instalation directory: